-Swine from within Wisconsin need a Wisconsin intrastate certificate of veterinary inspection (CVI or health certificate): Note: Herd of origin means the herd in which the pigs currently reside, likely the exhibitor's herd.
+Swine from within Wisconsin (Ref. s.
+ATCP 10.32(2) and 10.87, Wis.
+Admin.
+Code) need a Wisconsin intrastate certificate of veterinary inspection (CVI or health certificate) a: Note: Herd of origin means the herd in which the pigs currently reside, likely the exhibitor's herd.
 When pigs are purchased from a herd, the herd from which they originate is the herd of origin for the seller.
 Once the purchased pigs are added into the buyer's herd (even if the buyer's herd only consists of one or just a few animals), the buyer's herd becomes the new herd of origin and that herd must meet testing requirements to move pigs again.

-• Stating that the entire herd of origin was inspected on the farm within 30 days before the show and showed no signs of disease.

-• Non-terminal Exhibitions: All swine must have a PRRS (Porcine Reproductive and Respiratory Syndrome) and PEDv (Porcine Epidemic Diarrhea virus) test of the herd of origin within 90 days of the exhibition.
-Include test date, type, and results on the CVI.
-For swine originating from herds with positive tests, include the herd plan number on the CVI.

-• Terminal Exhibitions: No testing requirements.
+- Stating that the entire herd of origin was inspected on the farm within 30 days before the show and no apparent disease was present at the time of inspection. - Non-terminal Exhibitions: All swine must have a PRRS (Porcine Reproductive and Respiratory Syndrome) and PEDv (Porcine Epidemic Diarrhea virus) test of the herd of origin within 90 days of the exhibition c.
+Include test date, type, and results on the CVI. - Terminal Exhibitions: No testing requirements.
 Note: Terminal Exhibitions are those at which all the swine go directly from the fair/show to the slaughtering establishment OR to a slaughter only market sale.
 If going to a slaughter only market sale, contact the Division of Animal Health fair inspector for required information to collect.

 Note: If the fair intends to use a load-out facility, contact the Division of Animal Health in advance to discuss requirements that must be met.

-Swine from outside Wisconsin need a certificate of veterinary inspection that includes the following:
+Swine from outside Wisconsin (Ref. s.
+ATCP 10.30 and 10.87, Wis.
+Admin.
+Code) need a certificate of veterinary inspection (CVI or health certificate) a that includes the following: